webpack/webpack.js.org/content/guides/hot-module-replacement.md

 You can also use the CLI to modify the [webpack-dev-server](https://github.com/webpack/webpack-dev-server) configuration with the following command: `webpack-dev-server --hotOnly`.

-To get it up and running let's do `npm start` from the command line.
+To get it up and running let's run `npm start` from the command line.

 Now let's update the `index.js` file so that when a change inside `print.js` is detected we tell webpack to accept the updated module.